GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 ### Related work

 The PGAS API of [OpenSHMEM](http://openshmem.org) is most closely related to GASPI.
-Similar to GASPI data transfer operations in OpenSHMEM are one-sided in nature.
+Similar to communication in GASPI, the data transfer in OpenSHMEM is one-sided in nature.
 While OpenSHMEM in supports weak synchronizations (notifications) via fenced message ordering, it only allows for a single fence per pair of processing elements (PE).

-In contrast the GASPI provides general weak synchronization per data-transfer context.
-The queue concept of GASPI allows for multiple (simultaneous) notifications per PE pair, where notifications provide ordering per data context, but do not enforce global ordering across the set of notifications.
+In contrast the GASPI provides general weak synchronizations per data-transfer context.
+GASPI allows for multiple (simultaneous) notifications per PE pair, where the notifications are ordered per data context, but a global ordering across the set of notifications is not enforced.